 The Professional M.S. is available to qualified students who have earned an undergraduate degree.
 Select undergraduate students in ECE at Carnegie Mellon may be admitted into the IMB Program.
 Typically, three semesters are needed to complete the M.S. degree.
 However, it is possible to complete an M.S. in ECE in one year.
 IMB students typically complete these requirements within 5 years of starting their undergraduate degree.

 Students in the M.S. program must satisfy a set of course requirements to earn the degree.
+Beginning Fall 2015, all international students must be enrolled full-time (36 units) each semester.

 A minimum of 96 units are required to obtain the MS in ECE degree.